- The Chronicles of Narnia: Puddleglum does this to The Vamp, narrowly preventing her from brainwashing him and the rest of the heroes.

 "Obviously, I am deeply distressed by the loss of life, both Monican and Manticoran.
 The destruction of so many ships, and so much damage to the public property of the Union, are also deeply distressing to me.
 And I must inform you that Captain Terekhov, by his own admission to me in his formal reports, acknowledges that his actions were completely unauthorized by any higher authority....
 Unfortunately, Mr. President, while all of that is true, I am also of the opinion that what my Queen would even more strongly desire is for you and your government to explain to her why you have been directly assisting efforts to recruit, support, encourage, and arm terrorist organizations engaged in active campaigns of assassination, murder, and destruction against the citizens of other sovereign star nations who have requested membership in the Star Kingdom of Manticore."

-In City Of Glass, Valentine avoids this by using a magic rune to keep a character quiet so he can monologue without interruption.
-The character eventually gives a rebuttal by writing in the dirt.
+- In City Of Glass, Valentine avoids this by using a magic rune to keep Clary quiet so he can monologue without interruption.
+She eventually gives a rebuttal by writing in the dirt.